wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-storage-resources-server-explorer-browse-manage.md

 ## Refresh Storage Data

 When Server Explorer connects to or gets data from a storage account, it might take up to a minute for the operation to complete.
-If it can’t connect, the operation might time out.
+If it can't connect, the operation might time out.
 While data is retrieved, you can continue to work in other parts of Visual Studio.
-To cancel the operation if it’s taking too long, choose the **Stop Refresh** button on the Server Explorer toolbar.
+To cancel the operation if it's taking too long, choose the **Stop Refresh** button on the Server Explorer toolbar.

 ### To refresh blob container data